rdkcentral/Lightning-SDK/docs/plugins/profile.md

 You can also use the Profile plugin to *update* profile information.

+> The profile information that can actually be updated, depends on the operator or platform.

 ## Usage

 If you need Profile information, import the Profile plugin from the Lightning SDK: